thanapol2/Mean_EBinning/README.md

 # Mean_EBinning
 Mean-Ebinning a novel approach to solve the problem of sketching time-series data (TSD).
+The Mean-EBinning automatically specifies the appropriate bin size (_𝑛_) for each bin in a window (_W_).

 References
 ----------